 Throughout our travels we have come across locals who use hammocks in their daily lives, which come in many different types, from heavy cotton ones to hammocks made of lightweight, woven bamboo fibers.

 You’ll find them slung across verandas or in the middle of the living room for a nap, while others love to sleep in them at night.
-Locals sling the hammock with just a few wraps of rope between two beams or on sturdy, stainless steal hooks that can be folded away into the walls when they pack the hammock away.
+Locals sling the hammock with just a few wraps of rope between two beams or on sturdy, stainless steel hooks that can be folded away into the walls when they pack the hammock away.

 When we visited Boa Vista to see our friend Ricardo, he showed us around in the hospital where he works as a pediatrician and pointed out rooms that had been specifically equipped for indigenous people who lived in the forest: these rooms had no beds but hammocks.